-The Bank of America content was last updated on April 1, 2022.
+The Bank of America content in this article was updated April 3, 2023.

-When the 0% intro period ends, the regular APR kicks in.
-So, if a balance remains after the 0% period expires, you’ll end up paying interest at the regular rate.
+When the 0 percent intro period ends, the regular APR kicks in.
+So, if a balance remains after the 0 percent period expires, you’ll end up paying interest at the regular rate.

-Consider your 0% card options
+Consider your options

-- Fees.
-Fees can wipe out interest savings if you’re not careful, so take them into account.
-The Wells Fargo Active Cash® Card offers a 0% introductory APR for 15 months from account opening on purchases and on qualifying balance transfers made within the first 120 days (then a variable APR of 15.74%, 20.74% or 25.74%) and charges no annual fee.
-However, it imposes fees on balance transfers, cash advances, foreign transactions, late payments and returned checks or payments.
+- Fees: Fees can wipe out interest savings if you’re not careful, so take them into account.
+The Wells Fargo Active Cash® Card offers a 0 percent introductory APR for 15 months from account opening on purchases and on qualifying balance transfers made within the first 120 days (then a variable APR of 19.99 percent, 24.99 percent or 29.99 percent) and charges no annual fee.
+However, it does impose fees on balance transfers, cash advances, foreign transactions, late payments and returned checks or payments.

 Figure out how much time you need to pay off the balance

 Fortunately, the math is pretty simple.
-To get a rough idea of how much you’ll need to pay each month to wipe out your balance before the 0% period ends and the regular APR takes effect, divide the balance of your 0% card by the number of months for the intro period.
+To get a rough idea of how much you’ll need to pay each month to wipe out your balance before the regular APR takes effect, divide the balance of your 0 percent card by the number of months for the intro period.

-Let’s say the 0% APR period lasts 12 months and you buy a $2,400 refrigerator right after opening your account.
-You have 12 months to erase the $2,400 balance before the card issuer starts charging interest.
+Let’s say the 0 percent APR period is 12 months and you buy a $2,400 refrigerator right after opening your account.
+You have 12 months to pay off the $2,400 balance before the card issuer starts charging interest.
 During that period, each monthly payment would need to be at least $200 to escape the regular APR.

-Consider the cards’ other benefits
+Consider the card’s other benefits